ccampos/SlickGrid/README.md

-SlickGrid Implementation that contains random start date, duration, and sets finish date according to these
+My code is in 'slick.init.js' - SlickGrid Implementation that contains random start date, duration, and sets finish date according to these

 # Welcome to SlickGrid